davidindub/quiz-master/README.md

 ## Testing

-I performed manual testing contiously as the application was being developed.
+I performed manual testing continuously as the application was being developed.

-I attempted many possible inputs that could distrupt the application.
+I attempted many possible inputs that could disrupt the application.
 I used the package `email-validator` to validate the user's e-mail address should they want the Google Form shared with them.
 For instances where a "Y" or "N" was expected, I accepted "YES" or "NO" and lowercase versions of all.
 While Loops were used to ask the user for input until an accepted value was entered (or the user quit by entering "Q", "QUIT" or lowercase versions of either).

 I used the `pprint` package at some stages of development to more easily see objects I was printing to the terminal, but it wasn't used in the final application.

 I used test JSON quiz data stored in a variable to test the Google Forms creation functions as I was building them.

+The application requires the Open Trivia API to be available for all its features so if the API cannot be reached the application will quit with a message asking the user to try again later, and providing the URL of the Open Trivia API so they can check its status.

 <details>
 <summary>Screenshots with test data</summary>